the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 your community or a representative with lived experience.
 This will ensure that you choose the format option that will support your specific community of people with lived experience best.

+(cl-inclusive-events-schedule-conclusion)=
 ## Conclusion
 Taking the time to carefully consider your event's schedule and content will ensure all attendees feel valued and are able to engage in your event.

-Designing a schedule that provides flexibility around breaks and the types of engagement, offers a variety of session formats that are clearly communicated, and also by includes speakers from different backgrounds, will create an event that effectively supports a community of people with lived experience.
+By designing a schedule that provides flexibility around breaks and the types of engagement, offers a variety of session formats that are clearly communicated, and also by including speakers from different backgrounds, you will create an event that effectively supports a community of people with lived experience.